unyt-org/datex-tractor/README.md

 - Labels for the created issues are `placeholder`, `todo` and `disappeared-todo`
   - The default `documentation` label is used for the `Todos` list issue

+> [!TIP]
-Their color's can be adjusted (via the issues web interface of your github repository) which is available at
+> Label color's can be adjusted (via the issues web interface of your github repository) which is available at
 ```
 https://github.com/your-org-name/your-repo-name/labels
 ```

 ## What this workflow does not?
 ---
-- If an already mentioned todo marker is removed from code it does not close the corresponding issue
+- If an already mentioned todo-comment is removed from code it does not close the corresponding issue
   - Instead it changes its label to `disappeared-todo`

+> [!IMPORTANT]
+> Changing labels or the title of the todo-list-issue results in undefined behaviour

 ## What to watch out for?
 ---